 Open access land.
 Several ways in, ranging from 30 minutes to 1 hour.
 Probably best to avoid on occasional days when shooting is noted on the Natural England website.
 Dogs are discouraged and need to be kept under close control and restricted to public rights of way.
 Check Natural England website for general and date limited restrictions to access.

-The shortest way is from 100m west of Summer Side Farm where a stone style marks the way.
+The shortest, and best, way is from 100m west of Summer Side Farm where a stone style marks the way.
 Plenty of parking space on the grass just west.
 Notes in guidebooks about this way being very muddy need to be corrected since the track has been much improved recently.
 Moorland so can still be a tad damp though.

 A much longer way is from the Sypeland parking and along the tracks to drop in from above the crag.
 Good approach if using a mountain or gravel bike.